telekom/testerra-xray-connector/README.md

 }
 ```

 You can use these methods to update the Jira issues right before importing.
-Please mind, that not all features are supported by the [Xray import API](#References) [1].
+Please mind, that not all features are supported by the [Xray import API](#References).

 ### Jira custom fields IDs

-Even if most features are supported by the [Xray import API](#References) [1], in some cases it is necessary to use `JiraIssue` entities via. the Jira ReST API.
+Even if most features are supported by the [Xray import API](#References), in some cases it is necessary to use `JiraIssue` entities via. the Jira ReST API.

 But because Jira's Xray extension uses custom field IDs instead of human readable names, you need to define these custom IDs in the `properties` file.